 Reasonable and customary charges ("R&C charges," also known as "eligible expenses") are the actual charges that are considered for payment when you receive medically necessary care for covered services from an out-of-network provider.
-R&C means the prevailing charge for most providers in the same or a similar geographic area for the same or similar service or supply, as determined in the sole discretion of the claims administrator.
+R&C means the prevailing charge for most providers in the same or a similar geographic area for the same or similar service or supply.
 These charges are subject to change at any time without notice.